alexanderjeurissen/tmux-world-clock/README.md

 ### Usage

-The timezones are configurable and uses the Olson tz database.
+The **timezones** are configurable and uses the Olson tz database.
 This means that you need to specify the timezones in that format which for CET for example can be: `Europe/Amsterdam`

-Add #{world_clock_status} format string to your existing status-right tmux option.

 Example configuration for showing CET / PST / IST simultaniously: